Pulsating Components in Binary and Multiple Stellar Systems --- A Catalog of Oscillating Binaries: Motivation

-Recent discoveries have motivated the researchers, who are specialized in the fields of binaries and pulsating variables, to draw their observational attention onto oscillating binary systems.
-For example, the detection of a giant extrasolar planet orbiting the eclipsing polar DP Leo (Qian et al.\,2010); the search for planets around pulsating subdwarf B stars (Schuh et al.\,2010); the detection of a tertiary brown dwarf companion in the sdB-type eclipsing binary HS 0705+6700 (Qian et al.\,2009); the discovery of non-radial pulsations in the Herbig Ae type spectroscopic binary RS Cha (B\"{o}hm et al.\,2009); the discovery of slow X-ray pulsations in the high-mass X-ray binary 4U 2206+54 (Reig et al.\,2009) and so on.
+Recent discoveries of various oscillating stars in eclipsing binaries have motivated the researchers, who are specialized in the fields of binaries and pulsating variables, to draw their observational attention onto oscillating binary systems.
+For example, the discovery of non-radial pulsations in the Herbig Ae type spectroscopic binary RS Cha (B\"{o}hm et al.\,2009); the discovery of slow X-ray pulsations in the high-mass X-ray binary 4U 2206+54 (Reig et al.\,2009); the search for planets around pulsating subdwarf B stars (Schuh et al.\,2010); the detection of a tertiary brown dwarf companion in the sdB-type eclipsing binary HS 0705+6700 (Qian et al.\,2009) and circumbinary planets orbiting the sdB binary NY Vir (Qian et al. 2012); the detection of a giant extrasolar planet orbiting the eclipsing polar DP Leo (Qian et al.\,2010), which is identified as a cataclysmic binary by Beuermann et al.(2011).

 Most recently, a search for radio pulsations from neutron star companions of four subdwarf B stars (Coenen et al.\,2011) leads to the results that they orbit a companion in the neutron star mass range.
 Such companions are thought to play an important role in the poorly understood formation of subdwarf B stars.
-Even planets orbiting post-common envelope binaries are detected (e.g. the cataclysmic binary DP Leo, Beuermann K., et al. 2011).